A little more about us.

 He and Joy founded the ministry of Eleos in April of 2016, in partnership with the Phillis Wheatley Community Center.
 In January 2020 Cam helped form Lead Collective to unite and expand the ministries of Eleos, and GOAT (a sister ministry here in Greenville).
 Cam serves as the full-time Executive Director of Lead Collective.

-Kenny G is a retired Air Force officer who has spent his 21 year career in Communications and Information career field and landed in Powdersville SC in 2009 with his wife Sherry and two boys, Drake and Miles.
-Sherry is on staff at Grace Church PVL and the boys are currently studying at Clemson.
+Kenny G is a retired Air Force officer who has spent his 21 year career in Communications and Information career field and landed in Powdersville SC in 2009 with his late wife Sherry and two boys, Drake and Miles.

 After retirement, Kenny has been dedicated in supporting at risk students through his church and community.

 He spent 4 years on staff with Grace PVL as minister to guests and leading the men's program.
 He also landed a position with the Frazee Center to expand and grow the existing Mentor Greenville program.
 He helped expanded the program to become what is now known as Mentor Upstate which encompasses much of the Upstate.

 He has a passion to serve and lead.
 He enjoys helping organizations become more efficient and effective through use of technology and automation.
 His hobbies include martial arts, swimming, hunting and meeting new people.